whtouche/wdi_1_ruby_demo_objects/instructor_notes.md

 ## Demo

-We create a Person class/data type.
+We'll  create a Person class/data type.
 This will act as a kind of "template" when creating people.

 __class__ is a keyword in Ruby.